Global Business Travel Group (NYSE:GBTG) Sees Large Volume Increase

-Shares of Global Business Travel Group, Inc. (NYSE:GBTG – Get Free Report) saw unusually-high trading volume on Monday .
-Approximately 319,496 shares traded hands during trading, an increase of 105% from the previous session’s volume of 155,896 shares.The stock last traded at $6.03 and had previously closed at $6.00.
+Global Business Travel Group, Inc. (NYSE:GBTG – Get Free Report) shares saw strong trading volume on Monday .
+404,596 shares traded hands during mid-day trading, an increase of 123% from the previous session’s volume of 181,784 shares.The stock last traded at $6.22 and had previously closed at $6.17.

-Global Business Travel Group (NYSE:GBTG – Get Free Report) last announced its quarterly earnings data on Tuesday, March 5th.
-The company reported ($0.10) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.06) by ($0.04).
-Global Business Travel Group had a negative return on equity of 4.81% and a negative net margin of 2.71%.
-The firm had revenue of $549.00 million for the quarter, compared to the consensus estimate of $540.21 million.
-As a group, analysts predict that Global Business Travel Group, Inc. will post 0.07 EPS for the current fiscal year.
+Global Business Travel Group (NYSE:GBTG – Get Free Report) last released its quarterly earnings data on Tuesday, March 5th.
+The company reported ($0.10) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.06) by ($0.04).
+Global Business Travel Group had a negative net margin of 2.71% and a negative return on equity of 4.81%.
+The business had revenue of $549.00 million during the quarter, compared to analyst estimates of $540.21 million.
+As a group, analysts anticipate that Global Business Travel Group, Inc. will post 0.07 EPS for the current fiscal year.

 About Global Business Travel Group